Naruuchi/CaroGame/README.md

         the board game will be display as X and AI with O, Your jobs is to WIN the game or get a Tie from prevent the AI to win the game.

-        - For anyone to use this code I have every you need inside this project, after pulling this code down you just need to run the virtual environment by type envScriptsactivate and then run the app file with python3 by simply type python3 app.py
+        - For anyone to use this code I have every you need inside this project, after pulling this code down you just need to install the virtual environment by type 'pip3 install virtualenv' and then virtualenv env use 'envScriptsactivate' and install 'pip3 install flask' run the app file with python3 by simply type python3 app.py

                 About the Project